 We will thank you at the time when the work is selected.
 We encourage agencies to acknowledge your donation in writing, invite you to visit the agency, and/or mention your donation in marketing materials.
 Also, a plaque will be hung next to each artwork listing the name of the art donor and details about the artwork.

 What if one of the works I offered for donation is no longer available?

-Please let us know as soon as possible if a work is no longer available and we will remove it from our portfolio.
+Please let us know as soon as possible if a work is no longer available and we will remove it from our digital portfolio.